CodeInKotLang/ImageVista/README.md

-# Android App Development
+# Image Vista Android App

 Welcome to the Image Vista Android App repository.
-We will build an amazing Android application, Image Vista, that showcases beautiful images from the Unsplash API."
+We will build an amazing Android application that showcases beautiful images from the Unsplash API.
 We'll be using a range of powerful libraries and frameworks to build our app.
 Here's what you'll learn: Jetpack Compose, Material 3, Splash Screen, Paging 3, Coil, Dagger Hilt, Compose Navigation, Retrofit and Room.

 ## Course Overview